 Lilly, John Cunningam (1915–2001)

-American physician, neurophysiologist, and maverick researcher, previously
+John Lilly was an American physician, neurophysiologist, and maverick researcher, previously

 of the Communication Research Institute on St. Thomas in the Virgin Islands,

 who is best-known for his efforts to understand the "language" of dolphins.1,

 2 Lilly was an attendee at the Green

 Bank conference in 1961 where he urged that dolphins represent another

 form of advanced intelligence on Earth (see dolphins,

 as a form of alien intelligence).
 Although this idea remains valid,